 Canyon started volunteering for MMF at the ripe old age of 17.
 He took particular interest in the technical aspects of making live music happen and quickly began learning how to run sound and lighting.
 He is now an intricate part of making any MMF show happen.
 By day you’ll find Canyon printing your band’s merchandise at Seen Merch.

-Scott Easterday, President
+Scott Easterday, Website Administrator